elizobo/LR_tutorial/index.md

 ##### - report and present the results and predictions of your model

 Not sure if you understood anything you just read?
-Check yourself by doing the..
+Check yourself by doing the...
 ## CHALLENGE

-For some conifers, tree size has been shown to be a better indicator of cone production than tree age.
+For some conifers tree size has been shown to be a better indicator of cone production than tree age.
 This is possibly because tree size more strongly reflects a tree's access to resources than tree age.

 See if this is true for this data by building a model using the tree age predictor variable instead of DBH.
   - Is tree age a predictor of reproductive maturity for these confiers?